 - Opt in or out of pre-tax premium basic life and health insurance deductions

-Do your homework during annual enrollment, even if you don’t plan to make any changes:
+Do your homework during annual enrollment, even if you do not plan to make any changes:

 - Identify which plan(s) you are eligible to join and review their benefit summaries – see the Benefit Decision Guide and the GIC’s website for details.

 - Consider enrolling in a limited network plan to save money every month on your premiums.
-These plans have the same benefits as the wider network plans, but save money because they have a smaller network of providers (not every doctor and hospital).
+These plans have the same benefits as the wider network plans, but save money because they have a smaller network of providers (fewer doctors and hospitals).
+These plans are available to employees and Non-Medicare Retirees/Survivors.

 - Contact the plans to find out if your doctors and hospitals participate in the plan.
 Specify the plan’s full name, such as “Harvard Pilgrim Primary Choice Plan” or “Harvard Pilgrim Independence Plan,” not just Harvard Pilgrim.